FreightWeekSTL 2026 Set for June 8–12

 - Brent Wood, President, Terminal Railroad Association of St. Louis

-FreightWeekSTL attracted solid attendance last year and significant social media interest and interactions, along with widespread media coverage.
-This year’s event promises to build on that success.
-Please consider supporting FreightWeekSTL 2025 as a sponsor.
-If you are interested in becoming a sponsor or have any questions about FreightWeekSTL 2025, please email me at MCLamie@TheFreightway.com.
+Consider supporting FreightWeekSTL 2026 as a sponsor.
+Click the button above for full details on sponsorships.
+If you are interested in becoming a sponsor or have any questions about FreightWeekSTL 2026, please email me at [email protected].
 If you’ve already committed to sponsor this year’s event, we thank you!

 We appreciate your support and look forward to connecting with you in early June.